gkropf/FastGrainBoundary-DiffusionSolver/README.md

+This is now considered a deprecated version of the project.
+While the code should still be functional, the project as whole has now been taken over by Guillaume Siron (he/him), Ph.D.
+The forked version is available at: https://github.com/G-Siron/FastGrainBoundary-DiffusionSolver.

 # Oxygen Isotope Diffusion Solver

 This application simulates the Fast Grain Boundary (FGB) model for isotope diffusion.
 It provides a GUI interface for inputing all mineral parameters and provides several graphing options along with the ability to export the model solution data to a .csv file.
 Search menus are provided for convenient referencing of diffusion parameters and fractionation factors.